If you start using computers with Windows, you are likely to use the term folder.

 d in front of the directories.

 Take this example where I have a file names ‘some’ and a folder/directory named ‘something’.
 Notice how various Linux commands distinguish between file and directory with ‘dir’ or ‘d’.

 All this makes me think that using the term ‘directory’ will be beneficial while using Linux commands.
 It would be easier for your subconscious mind to relate the terms ‘dir’ and ‘d’ with directory.

-I just gave some insight into historical origin of term directory and this should give you some hint on why people say ‘everything is a file in Linux/UNIX’.
+I just gave some insight into the historical origin of the term directory and this should give you some hint on why people say ‘everything is a file in Linux/UNIX’.

 Now that I end my ramblings, I invite your comment on it.
 If you find any technical inaccuracies, let me know, please.